vaites/laravel-blade-expects/README.md

  *medium* value if not set.

-**The goal is that any programmer who works with the template knows immediately which variables are necessary for its , its types and default values.**
+**The goal is that any programmer who works with the template knows immediately which variables are necessary for its operation, its types and default values.**

 ## How it works